≡ Menu

 * Altria’s fiscal year begins on Jan 1 and ends on Dec 31.

-In fact, Altria’s interest coverage ratio, measured by dividing the operating income by interest and debt expenses, is many times over the interest and debt expenses.
+In fact, Altria’s interest coverage ratio, measured by dividing the operating income by interest and debt expenses, is many times above the interest and debt expenses.

 Back To Table Of Contents